wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Social media communities

+   * <a target="_blank" href="https://discuss.kubernetes.io/">https://discuss.kubernetes.io</a> is where issues with each version of K8s are discussed.

    * <a target="_blank" href="https://www.kubeweekly.io">https://kubeweekly.io</a>, a weekly podcast [subscribe!]
    * <a target="_blank" href="https://www.kubernetespodcast.com/">https://kubernetespodcast.com</a> podcast is hosted by the Clound Native advocacy team at Google Cloud: Craig Box and Adam Glick.
 On <a target="_blank" href="https://podcasts.apple.com/us/podcast/kubernetes-podcast-from-google/id1370049232?mt=2">Apple Podcasts</a>, etc.